theodo-group/bifrost/README.md

-# Forge
+# Bifrost

-Forge is a monorepo starter for fullstack application using Nextjs and Nestjs.
+Bifrost is a monorepo starter for fullstack application using Nextjs and Nestjs.

 ## Getting started